Arunava6171/Arunava6171/README.md

 ### 💻 Aspriring Software Engineer

-I have an interest in **scalable and efficient software systems** from beginning.
+I have an interest in building **scalable and efficient software systems** from beginning.
 I like to solve large problems with clean, well-structured code and I'm always eager to collaborate and learn in a growth-oriented environment.

 ---